Valuation

 A single strong card from an unknown artist gets a glance.
 It does not get a bidding war.
 Real money follows artists who show up on a schedule with a recognizable style.

 When an artist posts consistently and collectors know a Thursday drop is coming, the audience builds.
 The $100 card fetches $100 because 50 people are already watching the seller.
-You are not buying the ink.
-You are buying the momentum.
+This proves artists don't need a large following to make a good living selling ACEOs.

 2. Documented Provenance